Are you a contented Christian? Or do you have a nagging sense that God is displeased with you and unhappy with your performance?

 When we talk about self-righteousness we tend to think of the Judaizers stalking Paul around the Mediterranean with their circumcision knives.
 But Martha was self-righteous and she was literally serving the Lord.
 She was a one-woman ministry baking cakes for Jesus.

 Martha’s problem was not that she was cooking; it’s that she wasn’t eating.
 The Chef of Heaven had come to visit and all she wanted to do was make sandwiches.

 That’s not how it works.
 That’s back to front.
 We’re not saved or made righteous because we bless him but because he has blessed us.
 The lesser is blessed by the greater.

 Jesus never condemns Martha; that’s not his way.
 But he does say her sister Mary made the better choice.

 Blessed are those who hunger and thirst for righteousness, for they will be filled.
-(Matthew 5:6)
+(Matt 5:6)